What is it?

 - directed cough assist (or auto cough assist or independent cough assist or auto cough assistance).

-- Mechanical inspiratory and expiratory assistance techniques require the use of an insufflation / exsufflation (in-exsufflator) device (eg, Cough Assist®, E-70 or CA-3000).
+- Mechanical inspiratory and expiratory aid techniques require the use of an insufflation / exsufflation (in-exsufflator) device (eg, Cough Assist®, E-70 or CA-3000).

 These pressure generating devices quickly fill the lungs to the fullest capacity possible, and then quickly switch to a negative pressure to withdraw the air from the lungs on expiration.

 This rapid movement of positive/negative pressure helps to mobilize pulmonary secretions towards the back of your child’s throat where they can be either expectorated (spit out) or if required, suctioned.

 This cough assist technique can be used in children receiving ventilatory assistance or not.

 It can be used on children with or without a tracheostomy.

 The technique requires the use of a facial mask, a mouthpiece or a tracheal cannula adapter.